andaze/WebCorporate/content/services/recruit-agency/index.en.md

 **We provide strategic recruiting support by analyzing information and market trends obtained through collaboration with our agents and partner companies.**

-* ・Recruitment is time-consuming and not targeted to the right candidates.
+* Recruitment is time-consuming and not targeted to the right candidates.
-* ・Recruitment is time-consuming and you cannot concentrate on other tasks.
+* Recruitment is time-consuming and you cannot concentrate on other tasks.
-* ・Want to conduct recruitment activities remotely.
+* Want to conduct recruitment activities remotely.
-* ・Want to reduce the cost of recruiting
+* Want to reduce the cost of recruiting
-* ・Want to recruit people for multiple positions
+* Want to recruit people for multiple positions
-* ・Want to hire experienced people who are ready to work immediately
+* Want to hire experienced people who are ready to work immediately